 Pilgrim Covenant Church supplies meals to the soup kitchen.
-Watch for the sign-up poster in Jackson Hall to see what foods are needed and sign-up for volunteers.
-Cash donations can be given to David Willoughby.
-Food must be in church kitchen by 2:00pm on the Monday the church provides the meal.
+Watch for the sign-up every other month to see what foods are needed and sign-up to bring food.
+Cash donations can also be given.
+Drop off your meals in the church kitchen by 2:00pm on the Monday the church provides the meal.

 Annual "Hope Totes" initiative for the Springfield Rescue Mission saw the collection of many overflowing boxes of toiletries.

 Red Cross Blood Drive

 The Red Cross Blood Drive is organized and held at Pilgrim Covenant Church at various points during the year.
 Many people from the church and wider community come to donate blood.